This article was prompted by a question from a reader. For more questions from readers see the Mailbag.

 As the commentary goes on to explain, and as is common knowledge, extended European civilization developed from Greece, and via Rome, by the 18th century it became apparent that the British Empire had inherited the imperial mantle from its Greek and Roman predecessors.

-But just as Greece had both republican and dictatorial tendencies, being known as the cradle of democracy, as well as the satanic capitol of authority of a sprawling empire, so too, both impulses are present to this day, embodied in the London imperial system being yoked together with the supposed champion of republicanism – America.
+But just as Greece had both republican and dictatorial tendencies, being known as the cradle of democracy, as well as the satanic capital of authority of a sprawling empire, so too, both impulses are present to this day, embodied in the London imperial system being yoked together with the supposed champion of republicanism – America.

 Together these are symbolized in prophecy as the feet of iron fused with clay.
 But that is another topic.